-Regular Graduate Faculty appointments will be considered permanent until the faculty member or nominating program requests termination of the appointment.
-Upon leaving CU Denver or retiring, CU Denver | Anschutz or its affiliated institutions, faculty members will retain their Regular appointment only until those graduate students whom they are either supervising as the primary mentor, or upon whose thesis/dissertation advisory and exam committee they serve, complete the requirements for their degree.
-If Graduate Faculty will continue to serve a graduate program after leaving CU Denver | Anschutz Medical Campus, they may transition to a Special Graduate Faculty appointment, with the articulated support of a Program and commensurate privileges.
+Regular and Special Graduate Faculty appointments will be considered permanent until the faculty member or nominating program requests termination of the appointment.
+Upon leaving CU Denver or retiring, CU Denver | Anschutz or its affiliated institutions, faculty members will retain their Regular or Special appointment only until those graduate students whom they are either supervising as the primary mentor, or upon whose thesis/dissertation advisory and exam committee they serve, complete the requirements for their degree.
+If Regular Graduate Faculty members will continue to serve a graduate program after leaving CU Denver | Anschutz Medical Campus, they may transition to a Special Graduate Faculty appointment, with the articulated support of a Program and commensurate privileges.